- The Asian elephant is listed under Appendix I of CITES.

-- The Asian elephant is the largest mammal in Asia.
+- The Asian elephant is the largest land mammal in Asia.

 - It is smaller than the African elephant and can be distinguished by the smaller size of their ears, rounded or convex back and smoother skin.